KiptoonKipkurui/open-research-assistant/readme.md

 2. **Model** <br>
-The model can be downloaded from the following endpoint [Ocra-Mini 3B](https://gpt4all.io/models/gguf/orca-mini-3b-gguf2-q4_0.gguf) from [GPT$All](https://gpt4all.io/index.html).
+The model can be downloaded from the following endpoint [Ocra-Mini 3B](https://gpt4all.io/models/gguf/orca-mini-3b-gguf2-q4_0.gguf) from [GPT4All](https://gpt4all.io/index.html).
 GPT4All is a hub of Open-Source LLM models that can run on CPU.
   Once downloaded, the model should be placed in the [models](./models/) directory.
-This model can then be used for reference
+This model can then be used for infererence.
 3. **Redis**<br>
  The application also requires a running redis instance.
 Redis installation instructions can be found [here](https://redis.io/docs/install/install-redis/)
   To start the redis server the following command can be applied